the-teachingRSE-project/competencies/competencies.md

 They are embedded in a research group or work within a team of RSEs supporting particular research projects.
 RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialisation, expectations and experience.
-The team skills are therefore crucially important.
+Communication skills are therefore crucially important.
-Team skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2014].
+Team skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2024].
 However, the interpersonal and organisational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.

 ### Working in a team (TEAM)

 Working in a team is all about communication and teamwork.
-For example RSEs need to be able to explain particular implementation choices made and may even need to defend them.
+For example, RSEs need to be able to explain particular implementation choices made and may even need to defend them.
 Within a team of RSEs code reviews improve knowledge transfer and increase team cohesion.
 Code review within a multi-disciplinary team fosters mutual understanding and can be a knowledge transfer between the RSE and domain scientists.
-The team might change on a project-to-project basis and might be comprised of colleagues with very different backgrounds including, next to software engineers, for example IT staff, domain scientists and technicians.
+The team might change on a project-to-project basis and might be comprised of colleagues with very different backgrounds including, for example, IT staff, domain scientists and technicians working alongside software engineers.
 The shared values come into play and each RSE needs to ensure that these values are lived by and passed on to others.
 Senior RSEs may lead a team of RSEs.

 ### Teaching (TEACH)

 RSEs have many opportunities to teach.
-These range from inducting new colleagues, to teaching digital skills either through short courses, for example from The Carpentries [@Carpentries], or entire lecture series.
+These range from inducting new colleagues to teaching digital skills either through short courses, for example from The Carpentries [@Carpentries], or entire lecture series.
 RSEs may also act as mentors and consultants.
 Code review also includes aspects of the teaching skill.